MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/rcp.md

 ---
 title: rcp
-description: Reference article for the rcp command, which copies files between computers.
-This command has been deprecated and isn't guaranteed to be supported in future releases of Windows. ms.topic: reference ms.assetid: 83ad713c-63c9-458c-8ad8-39a6ddeb1690 ms.author: jgerend
+description: Reference article for the rcp command that copies files between computers.
+This command is deprecated and isn't guaranteed to be supported in future releases of Windows. ms.topic: reference ms.author: jgerend
 author: JasonGerend
-manager: mtillman
-ms.date: 10/16/2017
+ms.date: 01/03/2023
 ---

 # rcp

 >[!IMPORTANT]
-> This command has been deprecated.
+> This command is deprecated.

+Applies to: Windows Server (All supported versions)

 You can install the subsystem for UNIX-based Applications using the **Add Features Wizard**.
 For more information and the download files. <!-- see [Utilities and SDK for Subsystem for UNIX-based Applications in Microsoft Windows 7 and Windows Server 2008 R2](https://www.microsoft.com/download/details.aspx?id=2391).-->

-After installation, you can then open a C Shell (csh or tcsh) or KornShell command window and run **rcp**.
+After installation, open a C Shell (csh or tcsh) or KornShell command window and run **rcp**.
 For more information, type **man rcp** at the C Shell or KornShell prompt.

-## Additional References
+## Related links

 - [Command-Line Syntax Key](command-line-syntax-key.md)